This is one of my ALL TIME FAVORITES, and I’m sure it will become yours too!

 I can remember my mom making it often and I just loved how the Mozzarella Cheese would stretch out long,

 I baked this in a 13×9 pan, but it can also be made into individual dishes (not small dishes but, in white porcelain boat like dishes) which is how I remember my mom making it.
 Either way, this recipe is a keeper.

 It’s an easy dish to make and is great to serve a crowd, I’ve made it when we’ve had parties of 20+ guests and it’s just PERFECT Doubled of course.

-This is a great meal to make for the family, there is sure to be some leftovers and they reheat beautifully!
+This is a great meal to make for the family, there are sure to be some leftovers and they reheat beautifully!